Written by Rachael Kraft (Updated 4/21/2023)

 He may lift his head high and paw or stomp his feet in frustration.
 Take care with a horse showing this kind of body language.
 He could easily injure you if you continue to push him.

-When we think about your horse’s happiness while loading or traveling on a horse trailer, it makes sense to think about their natural instincts.
-Horses are pretty simple creatures in that they only want four basic things: Light to see, room to move, air to breathe, and safety from threats.
+When we think about your horses body language and overall happiness while loading or traveling on a horse trailer, it makes sense to think about their natural instincts.
+Horses are pretty simple creatures in that they only want four basic things:

 Since horses have such a strong fight or flight instinct, they do not like to be confined in small spaces.
 That’s why enough room in your trailer to move around is a huge factor in your horse’s comfort level.
 Look for a trailer with a wide open loading door and individual stalls with enough space for their specific breed size.